rodrigofvc/threshold-accepting-tsp/README.md

 `seed`: The seed for pseudo-random numbers.

-`path_file`: The path of file with the coordinates of every city.
+`path_file`: The path of file with the id of every city.

 ```bash
 cargo run <seed> <path_file>